-Please help keep each other healthy and safe.
+Please help keep all of us healthy and safe.

 We look forward to safely welcoming you as you come here to remember those who were killed, those who survived and those changed forever.

-- Advanced, online timed-ticket reservation and purchasing is encouraged and highly recommended.
+- Advanced, online timed-ticket reservation and purchasing is highly recommended.

-- Through the initial phases of re-opening, entrance capacities within the Museum will be limited per hour.
-Reserving and purchasing online will provide availability on your schedule and provide a touchless purchasing experience and streamlined entry into the Museum.
+- There is a limited visitor capacity within the Museum per hour.
+Purchasing your ticket online will ensure availability and provide a touchless experience and streamlined entry into the Museum.

-- To enhance your experience, download the OKC National Memorial & Museum app from our homepage: MemorialMuseum.com.
+- To enhance your experience, download the app.

 - Please do not come to the Memorial Grounds or the Museum if you have a fever or otherwise feel ill.
-Anyone with a temperature above 100.4°F should not come to the Memorial Grounds or the Museum until they have no fever and no evidence of COVID-19 symptoms.
+Anyone with a temperature above 100.4°F should not come until they have no fever and no evidence of COVID-19 symptoms.

-- Regular daily cleaning and sanitation protocols will continue, with enhanced frequency protocols instituted daily in high-traffic and high-touch locations within the Museum and on the grounds using EPA-approved disinfectants.
+- We have regular daily cleaning and sanitation protocols including enhanced frequency in high-traffic and high-touch locations within the Museum and on the grounds using EPA-approved disinfectants.

-- The interactives will remain open and cleaned using the high-touch protocols.
+- The interactives will remain open and cleaned.
 Each Museum guest will receive a complimentary stylus to use at the Memorial Museum interactives during your visit.

 - Hand washing supplies will be restocked regularly in all restroom facilities, and sanitizer stations have been placed throughout the Museum and Outdoor Symbolic Memorial for your use.